stevedepp/498fpdv5/README.md

 #

-> the beauty is that all this can be one program that does all those steps
+> The beauty is that all this can be done in one program that does all those steps just mentioned.

 ### All together now …